Hawaii's Kilauea volcano erupts again

 The Hawaiian Volcano Observatory reported that The eruption began exactly at 10:16 am, at which point lava began to erupt from the bottom of the Halemaʻumaʻu crater.
 Just thirty minutes later, a vent ejected columns of lava that reached as high as Meters 100.

 This is the ninth eruptive episode so far this year, with a pattern similar to previous ones, which have shown cycles of activity and pause.
-Experts are constantly monitoring the evolution of the phenomenon. to detect any possible changes in the behavior of the volcano.
+Experts are constantly monitoring the evolution of the phenomenon. to detect any possible changes in the behavior of the volcano, information that can also be found in articles about geological classification of volcanoes.

 Impact on population and tourism